How the USC Games Expo pivoted to an online-only event with 50 student demos

 “As you know, USC has tremendous alumni support and friends of USC,” Bilson said.
 “So we just started calling in people to support our students in this crazy endeavor this spring.”

 High school and middle school attendees can also join a special student-focused Expo preview on Monday, May 11 at 10 a.m.
 Pacific.
-The students-only event is designed to provide access to USC faculty and students who can discuss the potential for continuing education and careers in the videogame industry.
+The students-only event provides access to USC faculty and students who can discuss the potential for continuing education and careers in the videogame industry.

 “I’m going to talk about connecting, using our art form to connect people in isolation,” Bilson said.
 “Our teams are connected.
 We’re making product that connect people.
 And I think games are going to be a little more important as an art form than before because we’re needed to connect people when they’re at a distance.
 I think our students are going to succeed in work because of the experience that they have just had to go through.”